-The Maybrun Property
+Maybrun Property

 The Maybrun Property is a past producing mine (Maybrun gold-copper deposit) that was placed on care and maintenance in 1974 for several years prior to an exploration program conducted by Opawica Explorations Inc. in 2005.
+The Maybrun Property is located in the Atikwa Lake area of the Kenora Mining Division, approximately 80 kilometres southeast of the town of Kenora, in northwestern Ontario.

+On July 8, 2022, the Company announced closing of its acquisition of a 100% interest in the Maybrun Property, through the acquisition of Privco.
+The Company acquired all of the issued and outstanding common shares of Privco in exchange for the issuance of 5,000,000 common shares of the Company to the shareholders of Privco and the issuance of 200,000 common shares of the Company to the former vendors of the Maybrun Property.

-The Maybrun Property is located in the Atikwa Lake Area of the Kenora Mining Division, approximately 80 km southeast of the Town of Kenora, in Northwestern Ontario.
-Lion Rock acquired 100% of the mineral rights, surface access and mining rights to an area encompassed by 20 patented mining claims in early 2020 and subsequently carried out an initial work program on same.
-The results of the work program and recommendations for exploration programs going forward will be set out in a NI 43-101 technical report that has been commissioned by Lion Rock and which is expected will be finalized and filed shortly.
-Access to the property is via paved highways and 28 km of logging roads.
-The patented mining claims are held 100% by Lion Rock under a purchase agreement with the property vendor, pursuant to which Lion Rock paid \$50,000 to the vendor and is conditionally required to issue 200,000 common shares of the resulting public company in the event Lion Rock enters into an amalgamation, reverse takeover or similar transaction with a publicly traded company.
+Privco acquired 100% of the mineral rights, surface access and mining rights to an area encompassed by 20 patented mining claims in early 2020 and subsequently carried out an initial work program on same.
+Access to the property is via paved highways and 28 kilometres of logging roads.
+The patented mining claims are held 100% by Privco under a purchase agreement with the property vendor.